Tiltup.com

 The construction team, headed up by general contractor Bob Moore Construction in Arlington, Texas, decided this would be a tilt-up concrete building very early in the design process.
 Tilt-up provided substantial cost savings and made the proposed building schedule much more feasible than traditional a CMA concrete building would allow for.
 Steel buildings were competitive in cost and schedule to tilt-up, but local zoning did not allow for metal structures in this location and the client wanted the superior quality of a concrete building.
 Tilt-up was clearly the construction method of choice.

 When the decision was made, however, another issue arose.
 Local building codes required new commercial buildings to have 100% masonry façades.
-"We built a Northern Tool and Equipment retail store the year before in Grand Prairie," said Curt Hellen, Senior Project Manager for Bob Moore Construction, "and we finished that with paint.
-We couldn't do this in Lewisville, however, because local codes required a masonry finish to the building."
+“We built a Northern Tool and Equipment retail store the year before in Grand Prairie,” said Ed Mcguire, Senior Project Manager for Bob Moore Construction, “and we finished that with paint.
+We couldn’t do this in Lewisville, however, because local codes required a masonry finish to the building.”

 In previous years the alternative would have been to build a masonry façade along the walls' exteriors.
 This would have driven up construction costs and added crucial days to the schedule, all but erasing the benefits of tilt-up construction.